Skip to content

 print("After operation:", torch.rbln.memory_allocated() / 1024, "KB")

-• Dynamo caching can hold compiled graphs in device memory.
-Use torch._dynamo.reset() before checking memory statistics to exclude cached graph memory and see only your tensor memory usage
+Use torch._dynamo.reset() before checking memory statistics if you want to exclude cached graph memory and focus only on tensor memory usage.